Simplified ESRS: A New Start for Corporate Sustainability Reporting in Europe

 Fewer datapoints, sharper focus

-The simplified ESRS remove a large number of detailed datapoints and all voluntary datapoints.
-The expectation now is that you'll focus on:
+The simplified ESRS eliminate many detailed and all voluntary datapoints.
+The expectation is now to focus on:

-• A clearer narrative that connects risks, opportunities and performance
+A clearer narrative that links risks, opportunities, and performance

 More usable double materiality